Global net zero emissions goal would require $1-2 trillion a year investment - study

 “But action in the next decade is crucial – otherwise it will be too late,” he added.

+As a result of the energy transition needed, oil demand could be slashed from 100 million barrels per day (bpd) in 2019 to around 10 million bpd by mid-century, and thermal coal use would be totally phased out, the report said.

 China has the resources and technology to become a rich, developed carbon-free economy by 2050.
-All developing nations should be able to reach net-zero emissions by 2060 at the latest but will require development investment to attract private green investors, the ETC said.
+All developing nations should be able to reach net-zero emissions by 2060 at the latest but will require development investment to attract private green investors, it added.

+On Wednesday, the European Commission said the bloc should commit to deeper emissions cuts over the next decade, requiring huge investments in transport, heavy industry and energy - where businesses will also face higher carbon costs under EU plans to revamp its carbon market.

 Our Standards: The Thomson Reuters Trust Principles.